 The mining sector is concentrated in the production of nickel-iron, marble and quarry products, such as sand, coarse sand and lime sulfate.
-The mining sector represents a relatively small part of the Dominican economy, accounting for only 0.2% of GDP in 2010.
-In 2006, the mining sector grew at an annual rate of 11.0% compared to 2005, but decreased an average of 20.2% per year between 2007 and 2010, mainly due to the closure of the Falconbridge Dominicana nickel-iron mine located in Bonao, Dominican Republic, which occurred in response to the decrease in the international price of nickel-iron.
+The mining sector represents a relatively small part of the Dominican economy, accounting for only 0.2% of GDP in 2009.
+Between 2005 and 2006, the mining sector grew by an average of 5.5% per year, but decreased an average of 27.9% per year between 2007 and 2009, mainly due to the decrease in the international price of nickel-iron.